This is important

 may urinate every time they feel excited, most of the time without even

 noticing.
-When this happens, do not get upset or reprimand your puppy for
+When this happens, do not get upset or reprimand your puppy

-Do this, as many times as possible in order to make it so common that it
+makes him urinate.
+Do this, as many times as possible in order to make

-no longer excites your dog.
-As your puppy grows older or simply loses
+it so common that it no longer excites your dog.
+As your puppy grows

-interest in the event, the problem will be eliminated.
-Sometimes puppies
+older or simply loses interest in the event, the problem will be

-urinate because they are excited to see people that come to the house.
-If
+eliminated.
+Sometimes puppies urinate because they are excited to see

-this is the case, have the people come in and get sat down before the
+in and get sat down before the puppy sees them.

-the puppy outside to potty before they see guests.
+Then take the puppy outside to potty before they see guests.

-Tell guests to ignore the puppy for a while when it first comes in
+Tell guests to ignore the puppy for a while when it first comes

-until the puppy settles down.
+in until the puppy settles down.
 Then the guests can give the puppy attention but don’t have

 them make a big fuss over the puppy.